-- (1) Possess a bachelor's degree in engineering; - (2) Have completed three years of satisfactory professional experience; and - (3) Take ★24 as determined by the supervisor and the supervisory committee and complete a research project equivalent to at least ★3.
+- (1) Possess a bachelor's degree in engineering. - (2) Take \star 24 as determined by the supervisor and the supervisory committee. - (3) Complete a research project equivalent to at least \star 3.

 No language other than English is required for the MEng degree.